samjulien/blog/_posts/2018-08-15-react-context-api-managing-state-with-ease.markdown

 npm i --save redux react-redux
 ```

 > **Note:** `redux` is the main library and `react-redux` is a library that facilitates the interaction between React and Redux.
-In short, the latter acts like a proxy between React and Redux.
+In short, the latter acts as a proxy between React and Redux.

 ### Developing React Apps with Redux